-For years naturalists have written about the behavior of elephants without realizing they were contributing to the beginnings of a foundation of knowledge about their displays.
-Many of these are part of popular language.
+For years naturalists have written about the behavior of elephants without realizing they were contributing to the beginnings of a foundation of knowledge about their visual communication.
+Many of these descriptions are part of popular language.
 For instance, people talk about an angry elephant "charging", "flapping its ears", "kicking up dust" or "tossing its trunk."
-In the course of their research elephant ethologists, too, have written about specific displays using words such as "the musth walk", "standing-tall", "distant frontal attitude" or "trunk curling," to name but a few.
-Until recently, however, no one had tried to systematically describe the displays, signals and gestures of elephants.
+In the course of their research early elephant ethologists, too, wrote about specific displays using words such as "the musth walk", "standing tall" or "trunk curling," to name but a few.

 So how do elephants send visual signals?
 The answer in its simplest form is that they use their heads, eyes, mouth, ears, tusks, trunk, tail, feet and even their whole body to signal messages to one another and to other species.
-For example, a threatening or dominant elephant signals her status by appearing larger, carrying her head high above her shoulders and spreading her ears, while a subordinate elephant carries his head low and his ears back.
-A frightened or excited elephant raises her tail and chin.
-A socially excited elephant lifts and rapidly flaps her ears and widens her eyes.
+For example, a threatening or dominant elephant signals her status by trying to appear larger, carrying her head high above her shoulders, spreading her ears, climbing up a termite mound, while a subordinate elephant carries his head low and his ears back.
+An elephant who is fearful raises her tail and lifts her chin.
+A socially aroused elephant raises tail and her head, and lifts and rapidly flaps her ears.

 But we would be doing a disservice to the complexity of elephant communication to try to summarize visual displays and gestures in a few paragraphs.
-We recommend, instead, that you try searching on the database.
-If you are interested in displays that involve an elephant’s ears, for example, just search on the word "ears".
-You will find almost a dozen displays listed.
-Or search on the word "trunk" you’ll find an equal number, try the word "sniff", "touch" or "test" and you will find many more.
-Or, if you are interested in how elephants signal aggression, sexual interest, playful interaction or friendly concern try searching on the different general contexts.
+We recommend, instead, that you try using the Search Portal on The Elephant Ethogram to look for Behaviors that are involved in visual communication.
+In the Combined Dropdown Search under Communication Mode, select "Visual".
+If you are interested in visual signals that involve particular parts of the body, select those from Active Body Part.
+So for example, selecting both "Visual" and "Ears" will return all of the Behaviors that use the ears in visual communication.
+Or try the same by selecting Trunk, Forefeet, Hindfeet, Tusks or Tail.
+Or, if you are interested in how elephants visually signal aggression, sexual interest, playful interaction or friendly concern try adding a Context to your selections.

-Elephants seem to be able to see silhouettes very well, but are less good at picking out an object against a background In Amboseli where the elephants are very habituated to cars, but are occasionally killed by people on foot, they can become quite alarmed at the sight of a human silhouette.
-Joyce can, however, stand within a few meters of a group of elephants, with the car as a backdrop and they do not appear to "see" her.
-This does not mean that they do not know that she is out of the car, however.
+Elephants seem to be able to see silhouettes very well, but are less good at picking out an object against a background.
+In Amboseli where the elephants are very habituated to cars, but are occasionally killed by people on foot, they can become quite alarmed at the sight of a human silhouette.
+We can, however, stand within a few meters of a group of elephants, with the car as a backdrop and they do not appear to "see" us.
+This does not mean that they do not know that we are out of the car, however.
 If we lie down under the car the position of the elephants' trunks as they walk past the car indicates very clearly that they know exactly where we are!

-Joyce has also noticed that elephants are sensitive to movement and they seem to be especially cued into the way people (and presumably other predators) move.
+We have also noticed that elephants are sensitive to movement and they seem to be especially cued to the way people (and presumably other predators) move.
 Walking with a normal gait in front of a group of elephants will immediately attract their attention and they will raise their heads in alarm.
-Joyce can, however, move past or up close to a group of elephants without attracting their attention by adopting a bent-over posture and moving extremely slowly, freezing each time her movement is noticed.
+We can, however, move past or up close to a group of elephants without attracting their attention by adopting a bent-over posture and moving extremely slowly, freezing each time our movement is noticed.

 While it seems that elephants do not have very good visual accuity, they see some things clearly that we see only with difficulty!
 For example, when an elephant seriously threatens another she will fold the lower portion of her ear back creating what we call an earfold.
-To our human eyes this posture is rather subtle and it took almost eight years of observing elephants in Amboseli before we noticed earfolding.
-But Joyce watched two musth males face off with 50 meters between them.
-Each time the dominant male folded his ears the subordinate male looked or backed away.
-Clearly the subordinate male could see the higher ranking male folding his ears where Joyce had difficulty seeing the threat from the same distance without her binoculars.
+To our human eyes this posture is rather subtle and it took almost eight years of observing elephants in Amboseli before we noticed Ear-Folding.
+We once watched two musth males face off with 50 meters between them.
+Each time the higher-ranking male Ear-Folded the subordinate male looked or backed away.
+Clearly the subordinate male could see the higher ranking male Ear-Folding where we had difficulty seeing the threat from the same distance without our binoculars.